ShoumilSarkar/cse15l-lab-reports/lab-report-1-week-2.md

 The next step is to copy the public key from the pair we generated to the server.

 As done in step 4, we will login and use `scp`, but first we need to create a `.ssh` directory on the server.
 The command for this is `mkdir`.
-So here we will do
+So here we will do `mkdir .ssh`.

-`mkdir .ssh`

 ![image](./mkdir%20Screenshot.png)